DannyQN123/Loan_Default_Risk_Analysis/README.md

 ## Steps:
 1. Identify 4 factors that can affect a customer's repayment ability based on Pearson Correlation
 2. From these 4 factors, derive some actionable business insights using Descriptive Stats (kdeplot, bar charts....)
-4. Also from these 4 factors, perform feature-engineering ==> we have 2 engineered-features (the other 2 features are given)
+3. Also from the 2 engineered factors, perform feature-engineering
-4. Build 3 Predictive Models: Logistics Regression, Random Forest, LGBM
-5. Use ROC AUC as the metric to evaluate the 3 models and determine that LGBM is the best model for this problem
+4. Evaluate the 3 Machine Learning models and determine that LGBM is the best model for this problem
-6. Put the 4 engineered features into our LGBM model, and see that these 4 engineered features helped improved our baseline-LGBM model
+5. Used the 2 insights to improve our baseline-LGBM model
-7. Conclusion: what business insights is derived from these **factors** , and are the **engineered** features helped improve our predictive model.
+6. Conclusion: what business insights is derived from these **factors** , and are the **engineered** features helped improve our predictive model.
-8. Next step suggestions.
+7. Next step suggestions.

 ## ROC AUC Score of different models
 - Baseline are baseline models without adding engineered features